 As an example, a 4kW solar system installed in Sydney in 2019 would be eligible for a ‘discount’ of approximately $2,400-$2,600.

 3. Solar power is affordable in Sydney

 Thanks in part to the federal incentives explained above, Australia is home to some of the lowest solar PV system prices in the world – which is one of the reasons that so many homes and businesses have solar panels installed.
 Solar Choice has been keeping rack of installation price trends since 2012 in our Solar PV Price Index articles.

-The chart below shows how prices have changed (in terms of dollars per watt of capacity – $/W) over the last four years for a range of popular system sizes.
+The chart below (click to enlarge) shows how prices have changed (in terms of dollars per watt of capacity – $/W) since 2012 for a range of popular system sizes.
 On average solar system prices in Sydney have dropped by about 35% since we started publishing figures.
-According to our data, these days, a 3kW system in Sydney costs about $4,800 on average – although lower-priced systems are out there.
+According to our data, these days, a typical 5kW system in Sydney costs about $4,270 on average – although both lower and higher-priced systems are out there.

-4. Solar power systems offer attractive returns for Sydney households
+4. Solar Panels offer attractive returns for Sydney households

 Indicative returns for solar systems @ average Sydney prices

 (Assuming 80% system efficiency, 25kWh electricity consumption/day, retail electricity @ 25c/kWh, solar feed-in rate @ 11c/kWh)